Yellow Pig's BBC Computer Pages

 Download the package and unzip the files.

-Insert this disk into the PC and, using WRIMG640 or one of the other image writing programs mentioned above, write the file M512_1.IMG to the disk.
+Insert this disk into the PC and, using WRIMG640 or else one of the other image writing programs mentioned above, write to the disk the file M512_1.IMG (or M512_1.ADL – see "Important Note about the Boot Disk Image" above).
 This is now your DOS-Plus boot disk.
 (See below for notes about how to use the enclosed image writers.)

 Enter DISK to start the DOS-Plus disk management program.
 Use the program to format three more disks, this time in 800kb Acorn DOS format.
 (The program is menu driven and very easy to follow.
 The 800kb format is the second one on the list of formats available.)